mansoorumar/Automated-Pet-Food-Dispenser/README.md

 ## Folder Contents
 Within the Code folder you can find all the code that was utilized in the creation of this project.<br>
-The Code folder also contains files that were part of configuration for the linux system.
+The Code folder also contains files that were part of configuration for the Linux system.
 Within the Documents folder you can find the report that I've generated with my partner for the project along with presentation slide.
 A Gantt chart that we have created for the project deadlines can also be found under the Documents folder.